ChrisBruhn/Firework/README.md

 Firework in Processing using cosinus and sinus to make an explosion

 # TODO:
-Adding comments and finding a better method to randomly add the fireworks
+Find a better method to randomly add the fireworks